Wuxia and Jianghu — Fairy Tale of the Adult World

-Jianghu is the world that hermits and civilians live in, the complete opposite of the ruling class that includes royals, officials, and political rules.
+Jianghu is the world where hermits and civilians live, the complete opposite of the ruling class, which includes royals, officials, and political rules.

-Jianghu is a society of chivalrous martial heroes, who behave and fight freely for their values and morals, who could pursue justice and freedom without restrictions.
+Jianghu is a society of chivalrous martial artists, who behave and fight freely for their values and morals, and who could pursue justice and freedom without restrictions.

 Origin and History of Wuxia.

-Since the Spring and Autumn Period (770 BC — 403 BC), when the suzerain Zhou Empire kept losing authority, and other vassal states kept competing over hegemony, a group of people evolved out of the gradual loosen social structure.
+Since the Spring and Autumn Period (770 BC — 403 BC), when the suzerain Zhou Empire kept losing authority and other vassal states kept competing over hegemony, a group of people evolved out of the gradually loosened social structure.

-They were, originally called You Xia, heroes with excellent martial art skills, always chose promises over their lives, could be killed but never be defeated.
+They were, initially called You Xia (like Knights Errant), heroes with excellent martial art skills who always chose promises over their lives and could be killed but never be defeated.

-In history, they had assisted Lord Xinling (? — 243 BC) steal the commander's seal to deploy troops and save the Zhao State.
+In history, they had assisted Lord Xinling (? — 243 BC) in stealing the commander's seal to deploy troops and save the Zhao State.

-Two of the most famous ones tried to assassinate kings to support their own masters.
+Two of the most famous tried assassinating kings to support their masters.

 One was Zhuan Zhu, who successfully assassinated King Liao of Wu in 515 BC.
-He was killed by the king's guards soon, but his master enthroned as King Helv of Wu.
+He was killed by the king's guards soon, but his master was later enthroned to be King Helv of Wu.

 Spear of Fuchai, Son of the King Helv of Wu — Hubei Museum (Photo by Dongmaiying)

-Another was Jing Ke, who promised the crown prince of Yan State to assassinate the powerful King of Qin, when the Qin's army kept annexing other states.
+Another was Jing Ke, who promised the crown prince of Yan State to assassinate the mighty King of Qin when the Qin's army kept annexing other states.

-Since then, their spirits, bravery, courage, and faithfulness had been praised in the successive dynasties, by great scholars and poets, such as Sima Qian (about 145 BC — ?) and Li Bai (701 — 762).
+Since then, great scholars and poets praised their spirits, bravery, courage, and faithfulness in the successive dynasties, such as Sima Qian (about 145 BC — ?) and Li Bai (701 — 762).